 Each country visited also includes a Library Connection, as well as History and Biography suggestions, so that parents can expand the study with additional recommendations.
-Each chapter concludes with a fun foray into the cuisine of the country with recipes, photos, and links to create a memorable evening visiting unique culinary creations from around the world.
+Each chapter in the guide concludes with a fun foray into the cuisine of the country with recipes, photos, and links to create a memorable evening visiting unique culinary creations from around the world.

-•This study contains approximately 70 lessons.
+•The complete geography curriculum contains approximately 70 lessons.

-•Complete 2 lessons per week for a one-year study.
+•Finish 2 lessons per week for a one-year study.

 Those purchasing the Complete Pack or Teacher Guide can request the free downloadable coloring pictures that accompany this study.
 Simply email firstname.lastname@example.org.